Market

 l) The title deeds of all immovable properties (other than immovable properties where the Company is the lessee, and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in property, plant and equipment and capital work in progress are held in the name of the Company as at the balance sheet date.

-The accounting software used by the Company, to maintain its Books of account have a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all transactions recorded in the software.
+The accounting software used by the Company, to maintain its Books of account have a feature of recording audit trail (edit log) facility, except at the data base level, and the same has been operated throughout the year for all transactions recorded in the software.
 The Company has an established process of regularly identifying shortcomings, if any, and updating technological advancements and features including audit trail.
 The shortcomings identified during the course of audit are being reviewed and corrective action is being taken wherever required.

-Note 63 The financial statements are approved and adopted by Board of Directors of the Company in their meeting held on May 27, 2024.
+The financial statements are approved and adopted by Board of Directors of the Company in their meeting held on 23rd May 2025.

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS